This document is for a development version of Ceph.

 The threshold and decay rate for the readdir cap acquisition decay counter:

-throttle point for cap acquisition decay counter
+threshold at which the cap acquisition decay counter throttles

 The cap acquisition decay counter controls the rate of cap acquisition via readdir.
 The behavior of the decay counter is the same as for cache trimming or caps recall.
 Each readdir call increments the counter by the number of files in the result.